Indeed, who despises the day of small things?….” Zechariah 4:10

 6 I said, “What is it?”

 He said, “This is the measuring basket.”
-He said moreover, “It is the sins of all the land 7 (and a lead cover was lifted up); and this is a woman sitting in the middle of the measuring basket.”
+He said moreover, “It is the sins of all the land 7 (and a lead cover was lifted up), and there was a woman sitting in the middle of the measuring basket.”

 10 Then I said to the angel who talked with me, “Where are they carrying the measuring basket?”